HeavenlyBorks/discordapi/README.md

 # discordapi

 Extremely rough Discord API wrapper.
-Not meant to be used as of now.
+This project is abandoned.
+Do not use.

 # How to use: